fZpHr/minishell_42/README.md

 ~~• Display a prompt when waiting for a new command.~~ <br>
 ~~• Have a working history.~~ <br>
-• Search and launch the right executable (based on the PATH variable or using a relative or an absolute path).<br>
+~~• Search and launch the right executable (based on the PATH variable or using a relative or an absolute path).<br> ~~
 • Avoid using more than one global variable to indicate a received signal.
 Consider the implications: this approach ensures that your signal handler will not access your main data structures.
-Pas compris ?????????? <br>
+IDK <br>
 • Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).<br>
 • Handle ’ (single quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence.<br>
 • Handle " (double quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence except for $ (dollar sign).<br><br>